learn-the-web/topics/jekyll-installation-older-mac/index.md

 ![](agreement.jpg)

-**When you get to the download page, find the most recent version of the command line tools for your version of Mac OS X.**
+**When you get to the download page, find the most recent version of the command line tools for your version of MacOS.**

 ![](command-line-tools.jpg)